Mariana UFO film

-The Mariana UFO incident occurred in August 1950 in Great Falls, Montana.
-The film footage of the sighting is believed to be among the first ever taken of what came to be called an unidentified flying object.
-The footage was investigated by the U.S. Air Force, and found to be reflections from two F-94 jet fighters.
+The Mariana UFO incident occurred in August, 1950 in Great Falls, Montana.
+The sighting, filmed by local baseball coach Nick Mariana, is believed to be among the first ever motion picture footage of what came to be called an unidentified flying object (UFO).
+The U.S. Air Force, after a short investigation, concluded that what Mariana had actually filmed were the reflections of two F-94 jet fighters, a claim that the Air Force would later retract, and then endorse again.
+The results of multiple investigations have been inconclusive.

-The incident
+Incident

-At 11:29 am on August 15, 1950, Nick Mariana, the general manager of the Great Falls Selectrics minor-league baseball team, and his nineteen-year-old secretary, Virginia Raunig, were inspecting the empty Legion Stadium baseball field before a game.
+At 11:29 am on August 15, 1950, Nick Mariana, the general manager of the Great Falls Electrics minor league baseball team, and his nineteen-year-old secretary, Virginia Raunig, were inspecting the empty Legion Stadium baseball field before a game.
 A bright flash caught Mariana's eye and, according to his reports, he saw two bright silvery objects, rotating while flying over Great Falls at a speed he estimated to be two hundred to four hundred miles per hour.
 He believed that they were roughly fifty feet wide and one hundred and fifty feet apart.
 Mariana ran to his car to retrieve his 16 mm movie camera and filmed the UFOs for sixteen seconds.
 The camera could film the objects in color, but could not record sound.
 Raunig also witnessed the objects.

 The day after Mariana's sighting, the Great Falls Tribune, the city's daily newspaper, described his sighting and the film in an article, which was picked up by other media outlets around the nation.
 For several weeks after the sighting, Mariana showed his film to local community groups, including the Central Roundtable Athletic Club.